Louis Scolnik: Legal career

 Scolnik’s legal career was defined by his steadfast commitment to civil rights and civil liberties.
 He opened his own private practice in 1957 and served as corporation counsel to the City of Lewiston, counsel to the central Maine branch of the NAACP, and chair of the Maine Advisory Committee to the U.S. Commission on Civil Rights, seeking to end housing discrimination against black service members stationed in Maine.
 He served as the only cooperating attorney in Maine for the national American Civil Liberties Union for sixteen years and, in 1968, helped organize and became the first president of the ACLU’s Maine chapter.
 Among the organization’s earliest victories were cases involving prisoners’ rights, sex discrimination, and religion in public schools.

 In 1974, Governor Kenneth Curtis appointed Scolnik to the Maine Superior Court, where he was eventually named presiding justice for Region II, covering seven counties.
 As a trial court judge, Scolnik was obliged to ride circuit, hearing cases around the state.
 During these month-long sojourns, he would bring his golden retriever Sarah to keep him company.
 Sarah would remain in chambers during the trials, but Scolnik joked with the attorneys that one bark meant guilty, two barks innocent and three barks a mistrial.
 In 1983, Scolnik was elevated to the Maine Supreme Judicial Court, where he served until his retirement in 1988.
 One of the first decisions he authored as a justice struck down a local obscenity statute in his hometown of Lewiston, which Scolnik observed "would reduce the adult population to reading only what is fit for juveniles."

 Jazz career

-In addition to his legal pursuits, Scolnik was a passionate and accomplished jazz musician, playing tenor saxophone and clarinet throughout his life.
-As he loved to say, “I wasn’t a hangin’ judge, I was a swingin’ judge.”
+In addition to his legal pursuits, Scolnik was a jazz musician, playing tenor saxophone and clarinet throughout his life.
+As he had said, “I wasn’t a hangin’ judge, I was a swingin’ judge.”
 He played in various dance bands during his high school and college years and even had a jazz trio on board his ship in the Pacific.

 After retiring from the court, Scolnik again formed a jazz band, the Golden Years Trio, which played for seniors for several years, until the death of one of its members.
 Among his favorite tunes were “Sunny Side of the Street” and “Our Love is Here to Stay.”